Let’s talk about the ways of classifying the projects (not very serious).

-1. Project to earn money
+1. To earn a money

 Outcome is estimated in money.

-2. Project to mitigate some risk
+2. To mitigate some risks

-Projects about better manageability also fall into this category.
+These are the projects about a better manageability or directly related to an identified risk.
 For example, improving release or incident management in IT.

-3. Project to gain more loyalty
+3. To gain more loyalty

-4. Project for passion and pleasure
+4. For passion and pleasure

 Outcome can not be measured.
 You are engaged, maybe, to someone else’s loyalty project (type 3).
 But, anyway, probably, these are the most valuable projects.